Irish Section 110 Special Purpose Vehicle: Approval process

 There is no process for approving the creation of a Section 110 SPV.
 Luxembourg Leaks showed pre-approving vehicles, risks challenges under EU State aid rules, resulting in sanctions and fines.
 The entire economic benefit of the SPV sector to Ireland (of which Section 110 is a subset) is only circa €100m in annual fees paid to Irish professional services firms (SPVs pay no Irish taxes).

 Irish Revenue Commissioners reserve the right to challenge existing Irish Section 110 SPVs under the general Irish anti-avoidance legislation.
-However, as since the creation of Section 110 SPVs in 1997, no case has ever been brought by the Irish Revenue against an Irish Section 110 SPV.
-Up until 2017, no audit even has ever been undertaken by Irish Revenue into the activities of an Irish Section 110 SPV.
+However, as since the creation of Section 110 SPVs in 1997, no case has ever been brought by the Revenue Commissioners against an Irish Section 110 SPV.
+Up until 2017, no audit even has ever been undertaken by the Revenue Commissioners into the activities of an Irish Section 110 SPV.

-The Section 110 SPV is therefore set up and a notice sent to the Irish Revenue declaring the intention of the Directors to file under Section 110 of the 1997 TCA.
-Before 2010, there was no obligation the Irish Revenue to acknowledge this notice was received, however, this has recently been formalised to an 8–week notice period.
+The Section 110 SPV is therefore set up and a notice sent to the Revenue Commissioners declaring the intention of the Directors to file under Section 110 of the 1997 TCA.
+Before 2010, there was no obligation on the Revenue Commissioners to acknowledge this notice was received, however, this has recently been formalised to an 8–week notice period.
 The IDSA is lobbying for a 24–hour "online" approval system (as per the QIAIFs).

 Evolution

-Irish Debt Securities Association (IDSA) launch in 2013 with Minister Richard Bruton, IDSA CEO Gary Palmer, and IDSA Chairman Turlough Galvin of Matheson’s Tax Practice.
+Irish Debt Securities Association (IDSA) launch in 2013 with Minister Richard Bruton, IDSA CEO Gary Palmer, and IDSA Chairman Turlough Galvin of Matheson's Tax Practice.

 By 2017, the Irish Section 110 SPV was the most popular securitisation SPV in the EU.
 In addition, the Irish Section 110 SPV expanded its adoption and use far beyond the original securitisation market to make the IFSC the 3rd largest Shadow Banking OFC in the world.
 While SPVs pay no Irish tax, the generate circa €100m annually for the Irish economy in fees paid to law firms.